Central Overland California and Pikes Peak Express Company: Russell, Majors and Waddell

 The new contract with the War Department required a great deal of investment.
 Warehouses, stables, corrals, and wagon shops needed to be built and maintained; Wagon masters, freight handlers, herders and teamsters needed to be hired, housed, and paid; Oxen, wagons, and other equipment had to be acquired, stored, and moved about.
 The division of labor between the three partners of Russell, Majors, and Waddell was an important component in their success and the experience gained in organizing and managing the freighting enterprise served them well in their future endeavors.
 Between 1855 and 1856, the first two years of their government contract, business prospered and the firm made a profit of $300,000.
 Russell, Majors, and Waddell diversified, buying land and opening new stores.
 The success of the firm in handling the War Department's freighting naturally made them the choice for the next round and in February 1857 they signed the second contract.

 In May 1857, the firm's wagon trains had been on the road for over a month when the Utah War broke out between the Mormons and the United States government.
 The government assembled 2,500 troops to send to Utah and required Russell, Majors, and Waddell to gather additional "wagons to transport two and half to three million pounds of military freight" to send with them.
 The company financed the new expedition by taking out large loans and leaning heavily on their credit.
 Over the course of the Utah War three wagon trains, worth more than $125,000 at the time, were lost.
 Having already maxed out their credit the company could not find new financiers and was practically bankrupt.
-Adding to their difficulties was the fact that Congress was unhappy with the war and did not pass the usual funding bill for the War Department which delayed payment for the 1857 contract.
+Adding to their difficulties was that Congress was unhappy with the war and did not pass the usual funding bill for the War Department which delayed payment for the 1857 contract.
 Despite this, the War Department required supplies and John B. Floyd, the Secretary of War, personally guaranteed the 1857 contract.
 Though an unusual situation, this allowed Russell, Majors, and Waddell to secure more credit and finance new supply trains.